D'Anyers family

-The De'Anyers family, later Daniell of Cheshire, were an Anglo-Norman noble family who first settled in Cheshire during the late 11th century following their arrival with William the Conqueror from Bayeux.
+The D'Anyers family, also Daniell of Cheshire, were an Anglo-Norman noble family who first settled in Cheshire during the late 11th century following their arrival with William the Conqueror from Bayeux.
 The family are able to trace later descent from the House of Plantagenet, Counts de Salis-Soglio, Viscounts Massereene and Grosvenor family.
 In 1675 King Louis XIV issued letters patent granting members the titles of Marquis de Matragny and Marquis de Grangues.

-The main seat of the family from the 14th century until the early 18th century was Over Tabley Hall.
+The main seat of the family from the 14th century until the mid 18th century was Over Tabley Hall.

+Lyme Park, granted to Sir Thomas D'Anyers in 1346, was used as Pemberley, the seat of Mr. Darcy in the 1995 BBC adaptation of Jane Austen's novel Pride and Prejudice.

-The family frequently used Daniell as an anglicised version of the name, as well as in later lines d'Anyers.
+The family frequently used Daniell as an anglicised version of the name, as well as D'Anyers.